portworx/px-docs/release-notes/portworx-enterprise.md

 ***NOTE***

-This release comes with an updated kernel driver and thus will require node restarts after an upgrade if there volumes are attached to a container.
-For Kubernetes clusters, please refer to the Kubernetes [upgrade process](https://docs.portworx.com/scheduler/kubernetes/upgrade.html#upgrading-portworx) to manage the automatic rolling upgrade of the cluster.
+Upgrading to this release requires a node reboot if the node has attached Portworx volumes.
+To avoid a node reboot, migrate the containers using Portworx to a different node and then perform an upgrade.
+For Kubernetes clusters, please refer to the Kubernetes [upgrade process](https://docs.portworx.com/scheduler/kubernetes/upgrade.html#upgrading-portworx) to manage the automatic rolling upgrade of the cluster..

 ### Key Fixes